-Students in VCDMA and Art (Studio) has access for research from a variety of sources such as art and design periodicals, journals, resources and more, that cover various software training and tutorials, including subscriptions to Communication Arts, Computer Arts, and other professional art/design, animation, history, theory & criticism; media arts, books, DVDs, films, magazines and online resources.
-We also offer an Art

-Resource room for DFPA students.
+Students in VCDMA and Art (Studio) has access for research from a variety of sources such as art and design periodicals, journals, resources and more, that cover various software training and tutorials, including subscriptions to Communication Arts, Computer Arts, Women Wear Daily, Lynda.com and other professional art/design, animation, history, theory & criticism; fashion design, media arts, books, DVDs, films, magazines and online resources.
+The DFPA provides an Art Resource room for students to conduct research, prepare portfolios and demos, have meetings and more.